confluentinc/ksql/docs-md/concepts/stream-processing.md

 ```

 You can create a derived stream that joins the `impressions` and `clicks` streams to output
-rows indicating that a given impression has been clicked on within one minute of the initial ad impression:
+rows indicating that a given impression has been clicked within one minute of the initial ad impression:

 ```sql
 CREATE STREAM clicked_impressions AS